rmhc logo

 Who can stay with us?

-A. Family members whose child/patient is receiving treatment (regardless of medical condition) at the children’s hospital or another medical facility in the St. John’s area.
+A. Family members whose child/patient is receiving healthcare (regardless of medical condition) at the children’s hospital or another medical facility in the St. John’s area.

 B. The child/family must live at least 80 kilometres away from Ronald McDonald House.

-C. All individuals staying at RMHC must be actively involved in the child’s hospital routine unless they are other children in the family.
+C. All individuals staying at Ronald McDonald House must be actively involved in the child’s hospital routine unless they are other children in the family.

 Waitlist